debaseonomics/DIPS/dip-4.md

 ### Configurable parameters
 Note: Parameters are of type uint256 unless specified otherwise
-* rewardPercentage: Rewards requested by the the pool as a percentage of the total supply
+* rewardPercentage: Rewards requested by the the pool as a percentage of Debase total supply
 * duration: Duration over which rewards will be distributed
 * userLpLimit: LP limit per wallet
 * poolLpLimit: Total LP limit of pool